 After all, before you know it, the holiday shopping season will be upon us!
 Last year, consumers spent US$22.5 billion online from Thanksgiving Day to Cyber Monday.
 And that’s just in the United States alone!

-So, how are you going to make sure that you get your piece of that pie?
+So, how are you going to make sure that your Shopify store gets a piece of that Black Friday/Cyber Monday (BFCM) pie?
 Let’s review some strategies that you should implement right now to be ready for holiday shopping later this year.

 First, let’s talk about Black Friday.

 The term “Black Friday” wasn’t always a good thing.
 The first time it was used was in the late 1800s, to describe a crash in the stock market.
 (Yikes.)
 It wasn't used again until 1966 when a Philadelphia businessman noted that police referred to the day after Thanksgiving as "Black Friday" because of the shopping mayhem and traffic jams.
 That term caught the press's fancy, and it started being used across the country.

 Except--nobody wants something negative associated with the busiest shopping day of the year, let alone business owners.
 So, in expert marketing fashion, they came up with a new reason to call it “Black Friday”: because that’s the day that most companies who had been in the red turn a profit, or, “go into the black.”
 Ta-dah!
 And that's how people understand Black Friday today.

 How can you make sure that your Shopify store gets the BFCM sales that’ll get your company further into the black?
 Here is a three-step Shopify BFCM checklist to make sure you’re getting the attention you deserve.

 Everyone knows that word of mouth can make or break a business.
 You want to inspire your customers to spread their love of your product and your business.
 Social media is one of the quickest and least expensive methods of engaging your customers and turning them into raving fans.